ATS Betting Explained

 How Does Against the Spread Work?

-Betting against the spread might be confusing at first, but it’s effortless when you learn more about it.
+Betting against the spread might be confusing initially, but it’s effortless when you learn more about it.
 As we explained in the previous paragraph, your underdog must win the game or not lose by more than the spread.
 Those 2 things must happen for your ATS sports betting pick to win.

 If the team loses by more than the specified points, you lose.
 It’s that simple.